shubhxg/reaction/06_building_stuff/readme.md

 As soon as the render cycle of react component is finished, useEffect() is invoked.
 So whnever you want to do something after rendering the component then write that code in callback.

+- If there is `no dependency array`, then the callback is `invoked after every render cycle of components`.

+- If there is a `dependency array`, then the callback is `invoked only when the dependency changes`.

+- If there is a `empty dependency array`, then the callback is `invoked only once after the first render cycle`.

 ## Shimmer UI / Skeleton UI

 A type of fake type of UI that is rendered until the data is fetched and rendered, better UX.